-Settlement/Area All Net Completions in Plan Period (01/04/2011 to 31/03/2013) Current Commitments Allocations (Remaining from 2006 Local Plan) See Footnote 1 Proposed New Core Strategy Allocations See Footnote 2 Total New Housing 2011 - 2028 See Footnote 3 Robertsbridge 2 6 47 (+1) 100 155
+Settlement/Area Allocations (Remaining from 2006 Local Plan) See Footnote 1 Proposed New Core Strategy Allocations See Footnote 2 Total New Housing 2011 - 2028 See Footnote 3 Robertsbridge 2 6 47 (+1) 100 1.
+55

 Subject to review and re-assessment as part of SHLAA process.
 Numbers in brackets indicate any revisions as part of reassessment.